Atlantic coastal pine barrens

-The Atlantic coastal pine barrens is a now rare temperate coniferous forest ecoregion of the Northeast United States distinguished by unique species and topographical features (coastal plain ponds, frost pocket), generally nutrient-poor, often acidic soils and a pine tree distribution once controlled by frequent fires.
+The Atlantic coastal pine barrens, now a rare temperate coniferous forest ecoregion of the Northeast United States, is distinguished by unique species and topographical features (coastal plain ponds, frost pocket), generally nutrient-poor, often acidic soils, and a pine tree distribution once controlled by frequent fires.

 Setting

-This ecoregion once stretched from North Carolina to Nova Scotia but now covers a disjunct area with three remaining large, contiguous areas including, the largest, the New Jersey Pine Barrens on the coastal plain of New Jersey, the rapidly diminishing forests of southern Long Island in New York State, and the Massachusetts Coastal Pine Barrens which stretches from Plymouth, Massachusetts in Southeastern Massachusetts to Cape Cod and the Islands of Martha's Vineyard and Nantucket.
+This ecoregion once stretched from North Carolina to Nova Scotia but now covers a disjunct area with three remaining large contiguous areas: the New Jersey Pine Barrens on the coastal plain of New Jersey; the rapidly diminishing forests of southern Long Island in New York State; and the Massachusetts Coastal Pine Barrens, which stretches from Plymouth, Massachusetts to Cape Cod and the Islands of Martha's Vineyard and Nantucket.

-The pine barrens are underlain by sandy, nutrient-poor soils, which typically support stunted forests dominated by pines (Pinus spp.).
-The distinct flora of this ecoregion is maintained by the poor soils and frequent fires which revive the pines; surrounding areas with better soils are part of the Middle Atlantic coastal forests and Northeastern coastal forests ecoregions.
+The pine barrens are underlain by sandy, nutrient-poor soils, which typically support stunted forests dominated by pines (Pinus).
+The distinct flora of this ecoregion is maintained by the poor soils and frequent fires which revive the pines; the surrounding areas with better soils are part of the Middle Atlantic coastal forests and Northeastern coastal forests ecoregions.